Holding company in Dubai · Assets and subsidiaries

 Licence and fee payment

-We submit the application, pay fees and coordinate regulatory approval where applicable (DIFC/ADGM).
+We submit the application, pay fees and coordinate regulatory approval if applicable (DIFC or ADGM).

 8. 08